 \subsubsection{Jets from Young Stars}

-Radio continuum emission is observed from jets and winds of young stellar objects and is due to the interaction of free electrons, i.e., ``free-free emission".
+Radio continuum emission is observed from the jets and winds of young stellar objects and is due to the interaction of free electrons, i.e., ``free-free emission."
 The radio images appear elongated and jet-like and are usually located near the base of large optical Herbig-Haro flows (Reipurth \& Bally 2000).
 These regions usually have only sub-arcsecond sizes, indicating the youth of the emitting material and the short dynamical times involved.
-The emitted flux is usually weak, with a flat to positive spectral index with increasing frequencies (e.g., Anglada 1995).
+The emitted flux is usually weak, with a flat to positive spectral index with increasing frequency, and it can be obscured by the stronger thermal emission from dust grains at higher frequencies (e.g., Anglada 1995).
 Multi-wavelength studies of the brightest radio jets at centimeter wavelengths trace either earlier and stronger sources or more massive systems.
-The tertiary system L1551-IRS 5, one of the most studied low-mass systems (Rodriguez et al.\ 1998, 2003; Lim \& Takakuwa 2006), is illustrative of the sub-arcsecond scales required (Figure~\ref{fig:shang}).
+The triple system L1551-IRS 5, one of the most studied low-mass systems (Rodriguez et al.\ 1998, 2003; Lim \& Takakuwa 2006), is illustrative of the sub-arcsecond scales required (Figure~\ref{fig:shang}).

 Ground-based, interferometric studies of radio jets provide the best opportunity to resolve the finest scales of the underlying source, comparable or better than optical studies of jets by the Hubble Space Telescope.
-Such fine-detail images are providing the ability to differentiate between theoretical ideas about the nature of these jets: i.e., the launch region, the collimation process, and the structure of the inner disks.
-Modeling efforts with the radio continuum emission presented in Shang et al.\ (2004) demonstrate one such possibility in constraining theoretical parameters using present mm and centimeter interferometers (Figure~\ref{fig:shang}).
-Band 1 observations will discriminate between competing jet launch theories tied to the disk location of the launch point by achieving better than 0.1 arcsecond angular resolution.
+Such fine-detail images can provide the ability to differentiate between theoretical ideas about the nature of these jets; i.e., the launch region, the collimation process, and the structure of the inner disks.
+Modeling efforts with the radio continuum emission presented in Shang et al.\ (2004) demonstrate one such possibility in constraining theoretical parameters using earlier millimeter and centimeter interferometers (Figure~\ref{fig:shang}).
+Band 1 observations will discriminate between competing jet launch theories tied to the disk location of the launch point by achieving better than 0.1$^{\prime\prime}$ angular resolution.